CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 Save and the tests should still pass.

-Now we can handle the other expectation for when we submit an empty form: it should not dispatch the action to save the restaurant to the server.
-Add a new test in the "when empty" `describe` block:
+With that, we've implemented the first behavior we want when we submit an empty form: displaying a validation error.
+Now we can move on to the second behavior when we submit an empty form: *not* dispatching the action to save the restaurant to the server.

+The test for that new behavior is straightforward.
+Add the following in the "when empty" `describe` block:

 ```js
 it('does not call createRestaurant', async () => {